 2) Shipping Costs: As you can imagine, shipping costs can rise dramatically when shipping internationally.
 Therefore, be sure to charge your customers the proper shipping cost to avoid losing money by paying more for shipping than you’re charging your customers.

 3) Dimensional Weight: The majority of international carriers charge dimensional weight for international shipments.
 What is dimensional weight?
-Multiple the width, height, and length of the product and then divide it by the dimensional weight factor.
+Multiply the width, height, and length of the product and then divide it by the dimensional weight factor.
 Then you’ll get the dimensional weight.
 The carrier will charge you for the larger of the two—either the actual weight or the dimensional weight—whichever is greater.

 4) Lengthy Delivery Times: The most important factor when it comes to shipping internationally is managing expectations.
 The majority of economy carriers can take weeks to deliver your packages to international destinations, so it's vital that you communicate this to your customers before making the sale.
 You can also offer an expedited option for those customers who want their products earlier.